 While the duties of the positions differ between departments, most law enforcement positions require you to write incident or findings reports, which may need to be testified in court.
 Most law enforcement jobs require the carry of handcuffs, guns and other equipment.

-Types of Law Enforcement Jobs
+Types of Jobs You Can Enter

 Detectives and Criminal Investigators: These are the people who gather facts and collect evidence for use in criminal cases.
 While collecting evidence they may conduct interviews, run surveillance on suspects, participate in raids and execute arrests or search warrants.
 Detectives typically conduct investigations into one type of crime, such as homicide or robbery.